KKnight99/SKTCore/doc/masternode_conf.md

 Masternode config
 =======================

-MonetaryUnit Core allows controlling multiple remote masternodes from a single wallet.
+SKT Core allows controlling multiple remote masternodes from a single wallet.
 The wallet needs to have a valid collateral output of 1000 coins for each masternode and uses a configuration file named `masternode.conf` which can be found in the following data directory (depending on your operating system):
- * Windows: %APPDATA%\MonetaryUnitCore\
+ * Windows: %APPDATA%\SKTCore\
- * Mac OS: ~/Library/Application Support/MonetaryUnitCore/
+ * Mac OS: ~/Library/Application Support/SKTCore/
  * Unix/Linux: ~/.sktcore/

 `masternode.conf` is a space separated text file.
 Each line consists of an alias, IP address followed by port, masternode private key, collateral output transaction id and collateral output index.